Jump toUpdate content

 After login, the Foreman dashboard displays an overview of your Puppet environment.

-It displays a summary of “Host Configuration Status”, showing the number of Puppet agent nodes and their respective statuses.
-At the first connection, one signle instance should be visible in the “good host” section.
+A summary of “Host Configuration Status” displays the amount of Puppet agent nodes and their statuses.
+Upon first connection, one single Instance should be visible in the “good host” section.

 Before doing anything else, change the admin user password for security reasons.

-Go to Admin User and select My Account
+1. Go to Admin User and select My Account.

 Puppet requires accurate time-keeping, therefore the NTP service runs on the Foreman host (which acts also as Puppet primary).